whatsupmailbox/whatsupmailbox.github.io/_posts/2016-09-20-Popsugar-Limited-Edition-Fall-2016-Box-Review-Coupon.md

 <br>

 <i class="icon-exclamation-sign"></i> **My Thoughts:** This box was made for me!
 It had the right type of products and seasonally appropriate too.
 The fashion items are on-trend, and the beauty products are quality and useful.
-A great curation in book!
+A great curation in my book!
 My favorite has got to be the headphones of course, it's such a statement piece to wear that's also functional, a combo that I need in my technological everyday life.
 It's so refreshing to get a box once in awhile that totally gets you and your style, and this was definitely it!
 Plus the total value came to a whopping $444, that's quadruple the cost!
 This has got to be one of my favorite limited edition boxes from them as of yet.
 Bravo Popsugar.

 <br>